 5. Conclusions

-In this study, we demonstrated an alternative approach to “bond” Ti or Stainless steel surface with PEG via grafting of alkoxyamine.
-The successful chemical bonding was demonstrated by SERS measurements and changes in the element concentrations, confirmed by EDX and XPS measurements.
+In this study, we demonstrated a universal, alternative approach to the conventional methods to “bond” Ti or Stainless-steel surface with PEG via grafting of alkoxyamine.
+The successful chemical bonding was demonstrated by Raman measurements and changes in the element concentrations, confirmed by EDX and XPS measurements.
 The successful modification result in the significant changes of surface properties of the materials which were clearly shown by wettability and surface area and zeta potential measurements.
 This chemical bonding technique makes possible to fabricate composites with reliable stability in water solutions after 30 cycles, and several useful functionalities.
 Therefore this bonding technique deserves closer research and the applications not only to biomaterials but also in another fields.
 Modified Ti has shown good bacterial anti-adhesive properties against both E. coli and S. epidermidis, while modified SS only against the S. epidermidis.
 Therefore, both modified Ti and SS have high potential as bacterial anti-adhesive surfaces.

 Author Contributions: Conceptualization, H.I., A.K. and R.E.; methodology, Z.K. and N.S.K.; validation, V.S. and O.L. ; formal analysis Z.K.; investigation, H.I., S.R. , R.E. and O.L.; data curation, P.S and N.S.K.; writing—original draft preparation, H.I.; writing—review and editing, P.S. and S.R.; supervision, O.L..; funding acquisition, V.S and N.S.K.
 All authors have read and agreed to the published version of the manuscript.

-Funding: This work was supported by the GACR under the project No. 22-25734S, this work was also supported by the Project No CZ.02.01.01/00/22_008/0004562, of the Ministry of Education, Youth and Sports, which is co-funded by the European Union.
+Funding: This work was supported by the GACR under the project No. 22-25734S, this work was also supported by the Project ExRegMed, No CZ.02.01.01/00/22_008/0004562, of the Ministry of Education, Youth and Sports, which is co-funded by the European Union.

 Institutional Review Board Statement: Not applicable.